saigrain/GPSpec/README.md

     and associated errors (from the MCMC) to the screen.
 The little test routines `test1` and `test2` illustrate how to use them on single- and double-lined synthetic datasets produced by the two routines below.
-The code for the double-lined case is not quite stable yet, so there are no plots saved, but the single-lined case is ok, and the corresponding plots are in `../plots/synth2*.png`
+The plots are in `../plots/synth2*.png` and `../plots/synth3*.png` for the single and double-lined cases, respectively.

   - `simulate_dataset.py`: generates a time-series of single-lined spectra with random velocity shifts.
 Produced files